top of page

 Animal Adaptations – Senses

-How do senses help our local animals survive?
 Using a series of hands-on games and activities, NSNP educators will explain how our local animals use their sight, hearing, touch, and sense of smell to help them find food, communicate with one another, and alert themselves to danger.

-2nd Grade
+2nd Grade:

 Earth Changes – Wind, Water, and Weathering

-During this three part program, students will begin to understand how erosion and weathering can be beneficial and detrimental to our local landscapes.
-During the first lesson, students will learn the recipe for soil, how weathering and decomposition help build soil, and will work together to create their own rich, beneficial soil sample.
-The second lesson will focus on the effects of erosion and how humans and nature can mitigate it.
+During this three-part program, students will begin to understand how erosion and weathering can be beneficial and detrimental to our local landscapes.
+Students will learn the recipe for soil, how weathering and decomposition help build soil, and will work together to create their own rich, beneficial soil sample.
+In the second lesson, they’ll focus on the effects of erosion and how humans and nature can mitigate it.
 Working in small groups, students will be assigned a mini-water table where they will simulate flooding along a river.
 Using various tools, they will experiment with different options to control run-off and bank erosion.
 During the third lesson, the students will once again use the mini-water tables to develop models of flood control along the banks of a river.
-This program is best conducted during warm weather months so that the program can be held outside.

 Homes are Habitats

-All living things require air, food, water, and shelter to survive.
-When an organism can find all four of these things, we deem it a suitable habitat.
 During this program, students will identify specific plants and animals that might live in their schoolyard and what those organisms require for survival.
 Students will then head outside with ID guides to identify organisms and assess the habitat to determine which of these animals might call the school home.

-3rd Grade
+3rd Grade:

-Plant and Animal Lifecycles
+Plant and Animal Life Cycles

 Ecosystems from the Ground Up

-4th Grade
+4th Grade:

 Animal and Plant Structures